Last Updated on: 12th October 2022, 10:52 am

-For those of you who don’t know us yet, my husband Steve and I are nomads.
-Since we don’t have a permanent home we can’t have pets and having a warm ball of fur nestled in my lap or curled against me as I sleep is one of the few things I miss.
+For those who don’t know us, my husband Steve and I are nomads.
+Since we don’t have a permanent home, we can’t have pets.
+Having a warm ball of fur nestled in my lap or curled against me as I sleep is one of the things I miss.
 Fortunately, we have met many cats and dogs during our travels and got in some welcome cuddle time.

 Here are twenty cats from around the world that we were fortunate to meet during our first two years of travel:

 This cutie was enjoying a neck scratching.
 I asked the lady if it was her cat, and she said it wasn’t.
 She was just another cat lover like me.

 How cute and comfy is this kitten?
 She was one of the many feline residents at our hotel on San Cristobal Island in the Galapagos.

 We spotted this sweetie on our way to the grocery store in Lisbon, Portugal.
 Not to worry, the window behind her was open.